Shippable/admiral/releaseNotes/master.md

 - **Improved empty scripts tab experience**: The "scripts" tab on CI jobs would show an empty block when scripts are not available.
 It will now show a descriptive message.
 - **Fixes CI and runSh jobs to allow special characters and spaces in JFrog Artifactory passwords**: CI and runSh jobs with [JFrog Artifactory integration](http://docs.shippable.com/platform/integration/jfrog-artifactoryKey/) would fail if spaces or certain special characters were present in the password.
 This bug has been fixed.
+- **Improved dashboard search filter experience**: The search filter on dashboards would sometimes show irrelevant result as it was filtering In's too.
+The search filter result is now scoped down to visible fields.

 ## Custom Nodes